Protists in the fossil record: Golden algae

 Because many of these organisms had a silica capsule, they have a relatively complete fossil record, allowing modern biologists to confirm that they are, in fact, not derived from cyanobacteria, but rather an ancestor that did not possess the capability to photosynthesize.
 Many of the chrysophyta precursor fossils entirely lacked any type of photosynthesis-capable pigment.
 Most biologists believe that the chrysophytes obtained their ability to photosynthesize from an endosymbiotic relationship with fucoxanthin-containing cyanobacteria.

 Green algae

-The ancestral green alga was a unicellular flagellate.
+Green algae is hypothesised to have evolved from a flagellate ancestor.